ald-ahmed/mothership/README.md

 <blockquote align="center">
- Mothership is a 3D shared environment that lets multiple clients create, update, and remove objects in realtime.
+ Mothership is a 3D shared environment that lets multiple clients create, update, and remove objects (referred to as 'robots') in realtime.

 </blockquote>